bookfx/bookfx/README.md

 ![box-plan-fact-model]

 We can extract this pattern in a function.
-Essentially it is a component.
+Essentially it is a component:

 ```c#
 Box PlanFact(string title) => Make.Col(title, Make.Row("Plan", "Fact"));
 ```

-Test it.
+Test it:

 ```c#
 PlanFact("Beginning of year").ToSheet().ToBook().ToBytes()